andmos/Docker-Mono/README.md

 I have also written some [words](https://t.co/Vu9gHsdGic) about using Vagrant and Docker to compile, test and deploy .NET code with Vagrant and Docker.

+For a "production" example of SignalR running in Docker, I have contributed that part to [this](https://github.com/Hammerstad/DIRCServer) project.
+Check it out.

 This project [stands on the shoulders of giants.](http://friism.com/running-net-apps-on-docker)